Igalia/piglit/framework/replay/README.md

 that renderdoc doesn't install the `renderdoc.so` python module.

-In the case of Vulkan traces, the scripts need a recent version of gfxrecon-replay being in the path, and also the `VK_LAYER_LUNARG_screenshot` Vulkan layer from LunarG's VulkanTools.
+In the case of Vulkan traces, the scripts need a recent version of gfxrecon-info and gfxrecon-replay being in the path, and also the `VK_LAYER_LUNARG_screenshot` Vulkan layer from LunarG's VulkanTools.

 To ensure that this layer can be found when running the trace you need